Save the Brahmaputra River: Book release on Brahmaputra by British and Assamese writers

-At London Green Fair, Diwali Parade & Book Fairs
+At London Green Fair, Diwali Parade and book fairs

-International Coordinator of the campaign Tess Joyce together with the UK Coordinator Jenny participated at the prestigious London Urban Green Fair held in South London on 20 September 2009 along with other British Coordinators and supporters of the campaign.
+International Coordinator of the campaign Tess Joyce together with the UK coordinator Jenny participated at the prestigious London Urban Green Fair held in South London on 20 September 2009 along with other British Coordinators and supporters of the campaign.
 They set up a special desk at the Green Fair, and distributed fliers regarding the threats to the fragile eco-system of Brahmaputra River.
 They also sold some copies of the book A Stanza of Sunlight on the Banks of Brahmaputra to book lovers and environmental crusaders.
 The campaign received overwhelming response from all environmentally concerned people visiting the fair.
 International visitors from different corners received first-hand information and supporting materials concerning the eco-challenges of the Brahmaputra river and pledged their support to the campaign.
 The Urban Green Fair authorities also offered their support to the cause propagated by Assam Foundation-India, and kept the channels open for future such joint campaign, and also offered their facilities for such programmes.

-International Coordinator Tess Joyce also took part in the iconic London Diwali Parade on 23 October 2009.
+International coordinator Tess Joyce also took part in the iconic London Diwali Parade on 23 October 2009.
 As part of campaign, a paper-made mascot of Brahmaputra River dolphin was built up in a workshop in London by Tess and her supporting staff.
 Diwali is a Hindu religious festival of light, which is celebrated all over the world including at the White House in Washington DC, and also by British Parliament.
 London Diwali Parade has become an eagerly waited yearly event in the festival calendar for the Londoners and other international visitors.
 Save the Brahmaputra River campaign had become the main highlight of the London Diwali Parade in 2009.
 It managed to draw attention of the co-paraders as well as other festival revelers and bystanders.
 Fliers and books were distributed among all those interested about the campaign regarding eco-challenges faced by Brahmaputra River.